-Having been given a peep into Job's circumstances we are swiftly translated into the heavenly realm, where unbeknown to our hero, there is a meeting taking place between the Lord and Satan - who, like ALL created beings, remain under God's sovereign authority.
-We are permitted to listen into a heavenly conversation where Satan accuses Job of being faithful to the Lord, because of the riches he has received from God, rather than love for his Creator.
+Having been given a peep into Job's circumstances, we are swiftly translated into the heavenly realm, where unbeknown to our hero, there is a meeting taking place between the Lord and Satan - who, like all created beings, remains under God's sovereign authority.
+We are permitted to listen into a heavenly conversation where Satan accuses Job of only being faithful to the Lord, because of the riches he has received from God, rather than love for his Creator.

-Satan was the evil perpetrator of these events, not the Lord.
+Satan was the evil perpetrator of all these events, not the Lord.
 Every good and perfect gift is from our Father of lights.
-God is not the author of evil, although.. in His sovereign power He permits evil events to happen.
-God maintains His supreme authority over the world, but because sin has infected the whole of creation He permits bad things to happen to believers and to unbelievers alike - BUT in His grace, He works ALL things together for the good of those that love Him and are fitting into His plan.
+God is not the author of evil, although in His sovereign power He permits evil events to happen.
+God maintains His supreme authority over the world, but because sin has infected the whole of creation, He permits bad things to happen to believers and to unbelievers alike.
+But in His grace, He works ALL things together for the good of those that love Him and are fitting into His plan.

-Job was ignorant of Satan's accusations against him and the heavenly conversation that would prove him to be God's faithful servant.
-The satanic trials he faced would become a test of Job's faithfulness and we are given an in-depth, birds-eye view, of the many terrible things that devastated his life - yet Job remained ignorant of the war being fought in heavenly places.
+Job was ignorant of Satan's accusations against him, and of the heavenly conversation that would prove him to be God's faithful servant.
+The satanic trials he faced would become a test of Job's faithfulness, and we are given an in-depth, birds-eye view, of the many terrible things that devastated his life - yet Job remained ignorant of the war being fought in heavenly places.

 Much of our initial focus is on Job's crisis, his frustrated wife, his unhelpful friends, and own his own questioning, as to WHY he was going through so much pain.
 However, as the story unfolds, we discover some important principles relevant to all God's people and some doctrinal issues that Job, his wife, and his friends did not understand and had yet to learn.

 It is sin that has caused the angelic conflict to rage in heavenly places throughout history.
-Both saved and unsaved men are targeted by Satan.
-He is like a roaring lion, is on the prowl looking for someone to devour - or a deceptive angel of light.
+Both saved and unsaved people are targeted by Satan.
+He is like a roaring lion, is on the prowl looking for someone to devour.
+He is a deceptive angel of light.
 He seeks to engender despair in God's servants and deceives both the saved and unsaved, with deceit and lies about God's gracious nature and eternal goodness.

-God does bless His people - however, it is wrong to suggest that a Christian that is going through a difficult time is due to their sin.
-We would do well to recognise this and refrain from judgements that are not ours to make - criticisms that are not under our sovereignty.
-God does bless His children, and although we need to confess any sin to the Lord, we should never assume that difficult circumstances are always a result of our wrongdoing, for it shows a lack of faith in His word and distrust of His promises.
-It encourages the unbiblical attitude of salvation, or blessing, through works - but salvation and God's blessings are a demonstration of God's grace - not of works.
+God does bless His people, however it is wrong to suggest that the reason a Christian that is going through a difficult time is due to their sin.
+We would do well to recognise this and refrain from judgements that are not ours to make, or criticisms that are not under our sovereignty.
+God does bless His children, and although we need to confess any sin to the Lord, we should never assume that difficult circumstances are always a result of our wrongdoing, as it shows a lack of faith in His Word and distrust of His promises.
+It encourages the unbiblical attitude of salvation, or blessing through works - but salvation and God's blessings are a demonstration of God's grace - not of works.

 May we be faithful servants who trust in the Lord with ALL our hearts and not lean on our own understanding.
 May we acknowledge Him in ALL things and allow the Lord to direct our paths in the difficult times as well as the good.

 Heavenly Father, thank You for showing me that the good things that happen to me are not because of MY goodness but because of YOUR grace.
-Help me to remember that the difficult things that I may have to endure are not always an indication of sin but can be attributed to Satan - the accuser of my soul.
-Thank You that IN CHRIST there is nothing of which I can be accused because Christ is my Mediator, Whose shed blood cleanses me from ALL sin, past, present, and future.
-Thank You that I am clothed forever in His righteousness and that Your grace is open to the sinner, and saved alike.
-I pray that many who are deceived by satanic lies will be set free, and come to saving faith in Christ Jesus my Lord - in Whose name I pray, AMEN.
+Help me to remember that the difficult things I may have to endure, are not always an indication of sin but can be attributed to Satan - the accuser of my soul.
+Thank You that IN CHRIST there is nothing of which I can be accused, because Christ is my Mediator, Whose shed blood cleanses me from ALL sin, past, present, and future.
+Thank You, that I am clothed forever in His righteousness and that Your grace is open to the sinner, and saved alike.
+I pray that many who are deceived by satanic lies will be set free, and come to saving faith in Christ Jesus my Lord, in Whose name I pray, AMEN.